vladimir-vg/batiscaph/README.md

 ![Submersible MIR-2](https://pp.userapi.com/c639530/v639530374/4fcba/8ykO3N012hA.jpg)

 Batiscaph is a research device that submerges in ocean and explores unknown space.
 That's what this tool does -- submerges into Erlang node and observes how it works.

+Design ideas for this project could be found here: https://www.figma.com/file/Jz6rhLiGoFbRZOZnoeTBHIvj/Chertezh

 # Old demo

 If you want to locally setup demo [that was described in my blog](http://vladimir-vg.me/erlang-shell-visualization-demo/), please check out [demo-07-2017](https://github.com/vladimir-vg/espace/tree/demo-07-2017) git tag.

 This branch is for ongoing development.

+# Goals

+ * Provide shell UI that encourages exploration of remote erlang node.
+Provide a map of processes and their relationships.
+ * Allow users to inspect processes and have tracing automatically enabled.
+ * Record whole session to database, for later inspection and sharing.
+Should be good for referring to bugs in tickets.

 # Design ideas